 How unified data enables agility, flexibility for marketers’ lifecycle orchestration

-With a pure-play customer data platform such as BlueConic in place to steer your lifecycle orchestration ship in the right direction (i.e., act as your central marketing hub), you can connect all other tools and technologies in your martech stack to the platform.
+With a pure-play customer data platform such as BlueConic in place to steer your lifecycle orchestration ship in the right direction (i.e., act as your central marketing hub), you can connect all other tools in your technology stack to the platform.

 This enables complete data unification into a system with a single, intuitive UI — and, in turn, the ability to easily and efficiently adapt to changing customer behaviors.

-With unified customer profiles at the core of a CDP, marketers aren’t forced work within the limiting confines of their specific execution tool or the data that lives within them.
+With unified customer profiles at the core of a CDP, marketers aren’t forced work within the limiting confines of their execution tools or the data that lives within them.

-These are essentially interactions with the brand that can span multiple marketing channels.
+- These are essentially interactions that can span multiple channels.
 For instance, it could be personalized interactions on a website or mobile app, emails sent from an email marketing platform, or digital advertising through Facebook or Google.

-Using real-time, cross-channel data, including data ingested from other teams’ tech (e.g., customer success or customer service), they can adapt to customers’ changing journeys.
+- Using real-time, cross-channel data, including data ingested from other teams’ (e.g., customer success/service) tech, they can adapt to customers’ changing journeys.

 Now, marketing is the department responsible for setting up customer lifecycles and associated touchpoints at each stage of the lifecycle to best engage their audience.